 Authors write me all the time asking specifically how to promote Kindle books to get more book reviews, and I’m proud to say that means many of you are realizing there are niche marketing opportunities for digital that just don’t exist for print.

 Still for many authors, getting book reviews often feels like an uphill climb.
 And now that Amazon is no longer sharing contact information for its top reviewers, the climb is getting even steeper.

 And we know that when it comes to book marketing, and deciding how to promote your Kindle book, there’s nothing better than a bunch of book bloggers saying great things about your work.

 So it just makes sense that book bloggers, who do this just for the love of the genre or topic, are a fantastic way to address both of these book marketing goals.

 Bloggers offer a massive benefit to authors and readers alike.
 They’re often voracious readers and often because of their reach, they offer a great return on your book marketing investment.
 In many cases, they not only reach their own core audience, but they also often have a strong social media presence.
-(Check out our tips for smarter social media book marketing in 2018!)

 When you think of pitching bloggers, your mind probably goes straight to book bloggers, doesn’t it?
 But there’s a world beyond book bloggers, especially if your book is non-fiction, or ties to something historical (think: historical fiction books).
 There are a lot of book marketing possibilities out there, which lets you open the blogger door even further.